edponce/FACET/README.rst

 Real values represent time in seconds.

 Legend:
-orig - original code
+* orig - original code
-gam_pX - get_all_matches_parX
+* gam_pX - get_all_matches_parX
-gam_pXb - get_all_matches_parX_batch
+* gam_pXb - get_all_matches_parX_batch
-mn_X - make_ngramsX
+* mn_X - make_ngramsX
-mn_pXb - make_ngrams_parX_batch
+* mn_pXb - make_ngrams_parX_batch
-mts - uses make_token_sequence instead of make_ngrams
+* mts - uses make_token_sequence instead of make_ngrams
-mts_pXb - make_token_sequence_par2_batch
+* mts_pXb - make_token_sequence_par2_batch

-get_all_matches_par1 - uses concurrent.futures.ThreadPoolExecutor distributing one data at a time.
-Checks if partial results are None, then combines with the final result. get_all_matches_par2 - uses multiprocessing.pool.ThreadPool with single blocking map, then applies filter for ignoring Nones.
-Converts final results to a list. get_all_matches_par2_batch - uses multiprocessing.pool.ThreadPool with multiple apply_async that operate on batches (1024) of data.
-Partial results are combined into the final result. get_all_matches_par3 - uses multiprocessing.pool.ThreadPool with multiple apply_async that operate on single data at a time.
-Checks if partial results are None, then combines with the final result. get_all_matches_par4_batch - uses threading.Thread to spawn multiple threads that operate on batches (1024) of data.
-Each thread adds partial results to a shared final result. make_ngrams2 - removes lists used for identifying spans to ignore, etc. Performs those checks as data is processed. make_ngrams_par1_batch - uses multiprocessing.pool.ThreadPool with multiple apply_async that operate on batches (64) of data.
-Partial results from generators are combined into the final result. make_ngrams_par2_batch - uses multiprocessing.pool.ThreadPool with multiple apply_async that operate on batches (64) of data.
-Partial results from list are combined into the final result. make_token_sequences_par1_batch - uses multiprocessing.pool.ThreadPool with multiple apply_async that operate on batches (64) of data.
-Partial results from generators are combined into the final result. make_token_sequences_par2_batch - uses multiprocessing.pool.ThreadPool with multiple apply_async that operate on batches (64) of data.
+* merg_b - merge make_ngrams and get_all_matches using batches

+* get_all_matches_par1 - uses concurrent.futures.ThreadPoolExecutor distributing one data at a time.
+Checks if partial results are None, then combines with the final result.
+* get_all_matches_par2 - uses multiprocessing.pool.ThreadPool with single blocking map, then applies filter for ignoring Nones.
+Converts final results to a list.
+* get_all_matches_par2_batch - uses multiprocessing.pool.ThreadPool with multiple apply_async that operate on batches (1024) of data.
+Partial results are combined into the final result.
+* get_all_matches_par3 - uses multiprocessing.pool.ThreadPool with multiple apply_async that operate on single data at a time.
+Checks if partial results are None, then combines with the final result.
+* get_all_matches_par4_batch - uses threading.Thread to spawn multiple threads that operate on batches (1024) of data.
+Each thread adds partial results to a shared final result.
+* make_ngrams2 - removes lists used for identifying spans to ignore, etc. Performs those checks as data is processed.
+* make_ngrams_par1_batch - uses multiprocessing.pool.ThreadPool with multiple apply_async that operate on batches (64) of data.
+Partial results from generators are combined into the final result.
+* make_ngrams_par2_batch - uses multiprocessing.pool.ThreadPool with multiple apply_async that operate on batches (64) of data.
+Partial results from list are combined into the final result.
+* make_token_sequences_par1_batch - uses multiprocessing.pool.ThreadPool with multiple apply_async that operate on batches (64) of data.
+Partial results from generators are combined into the final result.
+* make_token_sequences_par2_batch - uses multiprocessing.pool.ThreadPool with multiple apply_async that operate on batches (64) of data.
 Partial results from list are combined into the final result.

 QuickUMLS